andischerer/atom-keyboard-localization/README.md

 ## Generate your own keymap
 You can generate your own localized key-translation-table for your keyboard layout.
-Open the generator `keybinding-generator\generate-keybindings.html` in this package in your Browser and press all keys(with and without modifiers Shift/Alt) from your keyboard who differ from the US-Layout.
+Open the generator `keybinding-generator\generate-keybindings.html` included in this package in Chrome(other Browsers may not work) and press all keys(with and without modifiers Shift/Alt) from your keyboard who differ from the US-Layout.
 Copy the generated JSON-keybindings and place it as Json-File in `lib\keymaps\`.
 Then set the package setting `useKeyboardLayout` to your given filename(without fileextension)

 German keybindings are already included.